FoxSportsAustralia/baconjs-router/README.md

 TBC - We have some internal tests, that aren't specifically around the router alone.
 We'll get to those.

+## Branches in GitHub

+Moving forward, `develop` will be our main working branch, and while we consider it stable, `master` will always reflect the latest version you'll find on npm packages.

 ## Contributors

 All the Web Development Team here at Fox Sports Australia.